persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

         - The seed of the random generator (default: 0, positive integer expected);
         - The block size (i.e. number of runs launched at the same time), for parallelization purpose (default: 1; integer expected).

+    - the input variables must be independent to perform this analysis.

 - SRC indices